rust-lang/book/src/ch03-03-how-functions-work.md

 The main error message, “mismatched types,” reveals the core issue with this code.
-The definition of the function `plus_one` says that it will return an `i32`, but statements don’t evaluate to a value, which is expressed by `()`, the empty tuple.
+The definition of the function `plus_one` says that it will return an `i32`, but statements don’t evaluate to a value, which is expressed by `()`, an empty tuple.
 Therefore, nothing is returned, which contradicts the function definition and results in an error.
 In this output, Rust provides a message to possibly help rectify this issue: it suggests removing the semicolon, which would fix the error.